rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And he took the blind man by the hand and led him out of the village, and when he had spit on his eyes and laid his hands on him, he asked him, Do you see anything? ^0823

-And he looked up and said, I see people, but they look like trees, walking. ^0824
+And he looked up and said, I see men, but they look like trees, walking. ^0824

 Then Jesus laid his hands on his eyes again; and he opened his eyes, his sight was restored, and he saw everything clearly. ^0825